pchen50/SLOmotion/docs/performance_writeup.md

 FROM movie_ratings
 WHERE movie_id = 12
 ```
-This tok 11 ms
+This took 11 ms

-# Slowest endpoint
+# Slowest endpoints
-The slowest endpoint was endpoint 13 which had two queries that each took around 30 ms to complete
+1. The slowest endpoint was endpoint 13 which had two queries that each took around 30 ms to complete.
+1. The second slowest endpoint was endpoint 10 which took 47 ms.
+1. The third slowest endpoint was endpoing 12 which took 36 ms.

 ## explain queries

 ### second query
 (We optimized the second query of the endpoint first which is why it is shown first here)